awein/SleepProxyClient/README.md

 It's quite easy to install SleepProxyClient on other Linux distributions and UNIX/BSD systems too.

 #### Debian / Ubuntu
-Download the package from releases page and install it using `dpkg -i sleepproxyclient_<version>_all.deb`.
+Download the package from [releases](https://github.com/awein/SleepProxyClient/releases) and install it using `dpkg -i sleepproxyclient_<version>_all.deb`.
-Issues due to missing dependencies can be resolved using `apt --fix-broken install`.
+Potential issues due to missing dependencies can be resolved by running `apt --fix-broken install` afterwards.

 #### Other operating systems
 SleepProxyClient was tested on Linux but should work on other operating systems too.